 How the Cocoa Press works and its technical development 🍫

 The Cocoa Press uses an extrusion system that heats the chocolate to a controlled temperature, allowing it to flow through a nozzle.
-The process requires 3D modeling software to design the pieces, which are then printed layer by layer onto a cold base to solidify the chocolate.
+The process requires 3D modeling software to design the pieces, which are then printed layer by layer on a cold base to solidify the chocolate.
 Development began with basic prototypes in a garage, eventually leading to a commercial model that handles different types of chocolate, from white to dark, with an adjustable layer thickness.

 Finally, a printer that doesn't print useless parts 😂